 Check out the ultimate ice fort

-The Stillwater Ice Castles are pretty much the most epic snow fort ever.
-Dripping with dramatic, craggy, icicle-like drips and peaks, the massive ice structure lights up Lowell Park in the pretty river city of Stillwater.
+The Ice Castles are pretty much the most epic snow fort ever.
+Dripping with dramatic, craggy, icicle-like drips and peaks, the massive ice structure lights up the night in Excelsior.
 This attraction is part tunnel, part ice slide and part igloo on steroids.

 What about you?

 Which of these spots or activities have you tried?

 Which ones do you want to check out next?
 What cool ice activities would you add to this list?